vitringr/vault/_Ideas.md

 # Other

+- On fear (and against)

+- Calmness instead of hype for performance (Alex, Danaher...)

+- Consistency in training

 - Textual styling design, markup, colors... it matters.

 - Creative coding guide: additive concepts.
 Start with one, add another known technique, another, another...